 Tony is the Operations Manager at Skydive San Diego and has been actively involved in the sport for over 30 years and has just over 10,000 jumps.
 He grew up in the UK where he joined the military at the young age of 16.
 After 25 years of active service he retired and moved to California in 2009.
 He is a British Skydiving Advanced Instructor, AFF Instructor and a USPA AFF instructor.
 He is also pro rated and has over 700 demonstration jumps from all over the world.
 In his spare time he loves to follow rugby union, formula 1 and loves to hike and indoor cycle.

-Catherine has over 10 years of skydiving experience and over 1000 jumps.
-She grew up in Lyons, Colorado and moved to San Diego to skydive at the best drop zone she’s ever been to.
+Catherine has over 13 years of skydiving experience.
+She grew up in Boulder, Colorado and moved to San Diego to skydive at the best drop zone she’s ever been to.
 Before she got into skydiving, Catherine worked with performing arts companies specializing in single point dance trapeze, Spanish web, aerial skills, bungee and invented apparatus.
 Upon retirement from dance, the next step was naturally to get a bit higher with skydiving.
-At Skydive San Diego, she is a Coach and AFF Instructor.
+At Skydive San Diego, she is a Coach, AFF Instructor and Coach Examiner.
 She is also a two-time Colorado State Women’s record holder for largest skydiving formation.
 Catherine holds a degree in liberal arts from University of Colorado, Boulder and spent time at the UC Berkeley Haas School of Business.
-In her free time, she enjoys flying trapeze, pistol target shooting, and hide and seek (the extreme version).
+In her free time, she enjoys flying trapeze, pistol target shooting, and riding her motorcycle.

 Victor has over 6 years of skydiving experience and over 8600 jumps.
 He was born and raised in San Diego.
 After getting his General Education degree at Grossmont College, he began working at Skydive San Diego as a gear tech specialist.
 In no time, he fell in love with soaring through the sky and the exciting community in the sport.
 Now, he is a Coach, Tandem instructor, Tandem Examiner, AFF Instructor, and is currently working his PRO Rating.
 In his free time, he enjoys playing basketball, hanging out at the beach with friends, and playing poker.